Abiola24-data/Project-churn-Datasheet/README.md

 ## Recommendation

-There are no doubts that the Business is performing well as the sales is in up trend over the years.
+There are no doubts that the Business is performing well as the subscribers are opting out of the telecomm service.
 However there is room for more improvement.

-There are just 91 customers in 21 countries that make 830 orders, there can still be improvement in sale,Advertisment and discount to attract new customer
-The cost of Shipping should be reduced to increase profit margins,the 3 shipping companines currently in use are cost effective than the other. federal shipping is expensive compare to others,further investigation should be done to know why.
-Awards and incentive should be introduced among the employee to create competition that improve sales.
-There is reportedly low sales in june of every year in the dataset, further investigation should be done to know why and solution should be provided to increase sale in this month and accross others.
+1) Increase tech support capacity for Fiber Optic customers and lower tech tickets per customer to 0.5

+2) Increase sale of 1 and 2 year contracts by 5% each

+3) Yearly increase of automatic payments by 5%

 ## Thank you for reading